fiicodes/ERDiagram/README.md

 from size;

-Query for adding data to topping table:
+5.Query for adding data to topping table:

 insert into topping(topping_name)